faqs / green & social bonds

 • Enhance Liquidity through Green Bond Indexes.
 Green bonds >$300M with certain characteristics are eligible for listing in various indexes.
 Indexes enhance liquidity because they bring the bonds to the attention of a broader range of investors, especially those tracking or benchmarking their portfolios to that index.
 Indexes often include diverse investors.
 The addition of a US green bond facilitates access to a wider pool of potential buyers and sellers, increasing trading volume.
 Active traders and arbitrageurs who follow index movements may capitalize on demand shifts when the bond is added to the index.

 • Enhance Reputation and Showcase Leadership.
-Issuers can signal sustainability commitments to their stakeholders and demonstrate leadership in decarbonizing.
+Issuers can signal sustainability commitments to their stakeholders and demonstrate leadership in decarbonizing and resilient infrastructure.
 Green bonds can drive progress toward multiple objectives.
-Thousands of mayors, governors, tribal leaders, college presidents, faith leaders, health care executives, and others have pledged support for climate action
+Thousands of mayors, governors, tribal leaders, college presidents, faith leaders, health care executives, and others have pledged support for sustainability.

 Benefits of using green and social bonds can also be seen within the organization, as the process can facilitate alignment of internal social and/or environmental directives.
 As part of evaluating how a bond aligns with the entity’s mission or purpose, there can be renewed focus within the organization on expanding positive impacts.